Milxnor/Milxnor/README.md

 - 🎉Coding Languages: Fluent in C++, decent at C#, ok at JS.

 I'll probably help you if u message me, unless it's about one of my old projects.<br>
-I have too many unfinished projects.
+I have too many unfinished projects.<br>
+I am too bored.
 <br><br>